-Direct trains from Frankfurt airport to Kassel leave approximately every 2 hours, and from the Frankfurt main station, every 60 minutes.
+Direct trains from Frankfurt airport to Kassel Wilhelmshöhe leave approximately every 2 hours, and from the Frankfurt main station, every 60 minutes.
 (Hint: Ask to reserve a seat.
-It costs ca. 5€ but otherwise you may not find a seat all the way to Kassel.
+It costs ca. $5 \in$ but otherwise you may not find a seat all the way to Kassel.
 It also means you get a printed sheet with the number of the train and platform on it - very helpful).
 Bear in mind that trains in Germany only stop for a few minutes at every station.
 Therefore, if you have a lot of luggage, make sure you move everything towards the exit before the station in Kassel, especially if you cannot carry everything at once.

-Note: Scholarship holders should make their travel plans only after consulting with the programme.
-For further information, please check the section 12 of this document.
+Note: Scholarship holders should make their travel plans only after consulting with the programme coordination office.